4.5 miles of dreamy riverfront and luxurious living on 1,080 majestic San Saba acres

 It is not just a dreamy river that rolls and bends for 4.5 miles, but unrivaled hunting, fishing and even a good bit of history.
 This is some of the prettiest river property a Texan will ever see.
 Panoramic views and lazy bends amidst boulders and formations hundreds of centuries old below 1,080 superb acres covered with mighty oaks, aged persimmons and other mixed timber blended with fabulous native grasses.

 A recently completed similarly flawless 6,500-square-foot lodge is exquisite in taste, detail and imagination.
-A newly constructed entry leads past the managers house, a three-bedroom, two-bath home complete with wraparound deck.
-The main house is one of the more exquisite homes, ranch or otherwise, you will ever encounter.
+A newly constructed entry hi end road system leads past the managers house, a three-bedroom, two-bath home complete with wraparound deck and past the shop and exquisite garden all the way to the main house.
+The main house is one of the more elaborate homes, ranch or otherwise, you will ever encounter.
 Classic oversized doors and imported wood are just a small touch of the matchless and intricate mappings and design that encompass every foot of the structure.

 Unlike too many other river properties, this one allows nearly total access to water as a decent pickup or mule can transverse most of the riverbank.
 This part of the Colorado showcases one of the finest fisheries anywhere with whoppers over 60 pounds caught each year.
 Last year on just one small stretch of river over a three-day period the owners family took 24 yellow cats over 10 pounds, had one line broken and two Eagle Claw 7/0 hooks straightened out by larger fish.

 The whitetail deer herd is most impressive for a low-fenced acreage.
-Some bucks will score more than 160 BC benefiting from years of partnering with the states wildlife deer program.
+Cameras have captured some truly trophy bucks benefiting from years of partnering with the states wildlife deer program.
 Bucks here remarkably resemble South Texas deer in racks and girth.
 There are five 20-acre food plots in wheat, triticale, and turnips.
 This unique combination of habitat and genetics exists will be hard to reproduce in Central or North Texas again.

 Turkeys roost by the river literally by the hundreds.
 In good years quail abound in huntable numbers.